rosedj1/HiggsMassMeasurement/d0_Studies/d0_Analyzers/README.md

 ## Main idea

-Derive AdHoc corrections from muons, then apply them per muon to see the improvement in sigma of dpT/pT distributions or m(4mu).
+- Derive AdHoc corrections from muon kinematics.
+- Apply pT corrections per muon to see the improvement in sigma of dpT/pT distributions, m(4mu), and m(2mu).

+---

+## Overview

 ### Derive Corrections